The One (Mary J. Blige song): Critical reception

+Billboard Magazines Michael Menachem said that on the song, Blige joins "Auto-Tune nation" and that "The R&B siren sings a warped vocal that enhances the song's vibe of controlled chaos.
+Drake, who has his own hip-hop/R&B hit "Best I Ever Had," adds a punch of confidence that matches the intensity of Blige's snappy lyrics.
+Producer Rodney Jerkins, who has been churning out hits since the '90s, provides a forceful rhythmic structure for Blige in the form of a constant pulse underlying his pounding beats.
+Whether she's demanding exclusivity from her man or touting drama-free single life, Blige always sounds strong".
+BET.com wrote of the song: "With its of-the-moment digital sheen, complete with Auto-Tune and a Drake feature, this song features an amped-up Mary successfully updating her sound yet again."

 Music video

 Blige filmed the accompanying music video for "The One" with director Anthony Mandler in August 2009, back-to-back with the video for her other single, "Stronger".
 Drake still appeared on the set for the video, despite reinjuring his ACL on stage during the America's Most Wanted Tour just days before.

 The final video was released on August 28, 2009.
 It depicts Blige in different scenes with neon lights in most of them, Drake is shown rapping alone and in front of Blige.
 A success on BET's 106 & Park, it battled for the number one spot daily.
 Its success on BET led it to place on the network's Notarized: Top 100 Videos of 2009 countdown at number 35.